 Summary : Sail through the Beagle Channel, explore Cape Horn and cross the infamous Drake Passage on your way to the "last continent."
 You may spot magnificent birds, such as albatrosses and petrels, as well as Humpback and Minke whales swimming on their way down to Antarctica.
-Navigate through the South Shetland Islands, visiting the most unique places and enjoying the best wildlife sites of this region of Antarctica.
+Navigate through the South Shetland Islands, visiting the most unique places and enjoying some of the best wildlife sites in this region of Antarctica.
 With daily excursions, your naturalist team will give lectures to introduce and inform you about this spectacular continent.
 On the last day, disembark at King George Island and fly to Punta Arenas, Chile.

 Activities : Birding, Child-Friendly, Hiking

 The journey begins in Ushuaia, Argentina.
 Sail along the Beagle Channel towards Puerto Williams, the southernmost town in the world, located on Navarino Island.
 Here, you will have the time to tour around before setting sail toward Cape Horn.

 After crossing Nassau Bay, awake in front of legendary Cape Horn!
 Weather permitting, you will board the Zodiac boats and visit the bay's lighthouse and the Chilean station in charge of keeping it beaming.
 Back on board, get ready to set sail towards Antarctica and start the crossing of the famous waters named in honor of Sir Francis Drake, the great 16th century British explorer.